Frequency theorem and inertial manifolds for neutral delay equations

 This paper is organized as follows.
-In Section \ref{SEC: ProofsFreqTheorem} we give a proof of Theorem \ref{TH: OptimalProcessDelay}.
-In Section \ref{SEC: RelaxingControllability} we prove Theorem \ref{TH: FreqThRelaxedDelay}.
-In Section \ref{SEC: Realification} we establish several corollaries, which are useful for applications.
-They are, in particular, concerned with the realification of $P$ and its sign properties.
-In Section \ref{SEC: DelayEquationsStability} we consider applications to a large class of delay equations in $\mathbb{R}^{n}$, presenting a detailed verifications and explanations of all the required conditions.
-In particular, we derive stability criteria for a large class of nonlinear non-autonomous delay equations in $\mathbb{R}^{n}$.
-We show applications of the stability criteria to a system of the Goodwin delay equations in $\mathbb{R}^{3}$.
+In Section \ref{SEC: ProofsFreqTheorem} we give a proof of Theorem \ref{TH: OptimalProcessDelay} (see Section \ref{SUBSEC: ProffDelayFTTheorem1}), Theorem \ref{TH: FreqThRelaxedDelay} (see Section \ref{SUBSEC: RelaxingControllability}) and establish several corollaries useful for applications.
+They are, in particular, concerned with the realification of $P$ and its sign properties (see Section \ref{SUBSEC: Realification}).
+In Section \ref{SEC: LemmaOnEstimatesForLF} we develop the theory of pointwise measurement operators on embracing spaces (see Section \ref{SUBSEC: EmbracingSpacesPointwiseMesOp}) and introduce the spaces of adorned (see Section \ref{SUBSEC: SpacedAdornedFunctions}), twisted (see Section \ref{SUBSEC: SpacesTwistedFunctions}) and agalmanated (see Section \ref{SUBSEC: AgalmanatedFunctionsNeutral}) functions which can be continuously embedded into the embracing spaces.
+Section \ref{SEC: NeutralDelayEquationsApplications} is devoted to applications for neutral delay equations in $\mathbb{R}^{n}$.
+In Section \ref{SUBSEC: NDELinearSystems} we study linear problems arising from such equations and, in particular, establish the structural Cauchy formula (see Theorem \ref{TH: DelayRegCond}).
+In Section \ref{SUBSEC: NDENonlinear} we transit to nonlinear systems and apply previous results to construct quadratic Lyapunov functionals for such problems (see Theorem \ref{TH: QuadraticLyapunovFuncDelay}).
+In Section \ref{SUBSEC: EquationsWithSmallDelays} we discuss connections with the works concerned with the existence of inertial manifolds for equations with small delays.
+In Section \ref{SEC: Discussion} a brief discussion on the presented and further research is given.